-Departmental staff, faculty, or other community members may email twhelsky@hds.harvard.edu, or call 617-496-8641, to request a wellness check for a student.
-Dean Whelsky is available to assist a faculty or staff member to send a message that expresses the urgency and initiates the wellness check process.
+Departmental staff, faculty, or other community members may email the appropriate Dean of Students Office or Student Affairs Office contact to request a wellness check for a student.
+The Dean of Students Office or Student Affairs Office contact is available to assist a faculty or staff member to send a message that expresses the urgency and initiates the wellness check process.